 Come and explore the natural and cultural history of the park.

-This summer our park Heritage Interpreters will offer a variety special highlight programs each week.
+Our park Heritage Interpreters will offer a variety special highlight programs each week.
 Please check in at the Visitor Centre on Beausoleil Islands for the weekly schedule.

 Reptiles in the Wild

 Georgian Bay Islands National Park is home to many reptiles and amphibians, more than any other park in Canada.
 Join an interpreter on a search for some rare and precious reptiles.